sybila/pithya-core/README.md

 This repository should provide a frontend interface for running experiments using BioDivine engines and states space generators.
 It's currently under construction with a beta release coming soon.

+### How to use

+BioDivine CTL is available as a jar file [here](https://github.com/sybila/biodivine-ctl/releases/download/0.1.0/ctl-biodivine-0.1.0-all.jar).
+It should work on Windows, however testing is performed only on Linux and OS X at the moment.

+The jar file takes one argument which is a configuration file.
+Example of configuration file can be found [here](https://github.com/sybila/biodivine-ctl/blob/master/config.yaml).
+(Any property that has a default value can be left out).

+BioDivine will create a separate folder to which it will write all results and information about the execution.

 ### Project status

 BioDivine is composed of several independent modules.
 Here you can find links to them and their status: